nodejs/node/doc/api/fs.md

 Instances of `FileHandle` are distinct from numeric file descriptors in that they provide an object oriented API for working with files.

-If a `FileHandle` is not explicitly closed using the `filehandle.close()` method, they might automatically close the file descriptor and will emit a process warning, thereby helping to prevent memory leaks.
+If a `FileHandle` is not closed using the `filehandle.close()` method, they might automatically close the file descriptor and will emit a process warning, thereby helping to prevent memory leaks.
 Please do not rely on this behavior in your code because it is unreliable and